Julimooli/Julimooli/README.md

 # Hi there 👋
-## Master's Project - Functional annotation and structure prediction of hypothetical proteins in ___Deinococcus radiodurans___ to understand their role in extreme enviornment.
+### Master's Project "Functional annotation and structure prediction of hypothetical proteins in ___Deinococcus radiodurans___ to understand their role in extreme environment."
-## Graduation Project - Understanding the Genome of Plastic Degrading Bacteria.
+### Graduation Project - "Understanding the Genome of Plastic Degrading Bacteria."

 ### I'm currently working on Epilepsy disease prediction through an EEG report of a patient using ML.